 Wind Driven Rain Louvers

 All louvers can deflect rainfall.
-The angle of the blades can catch water before it infiltrates the louver and can naturally drain it from the louver’s face.
+Even straight blades can deflect water before it infiltrates the louver and can naturally drain it from the louver’s face.
 This level of protection is fine for light weather conditions with calm winds.
 For severe weather, you need a louver that can reject heavy rainfall when winds are strong.
 You need wind drain rain resistant louvers.
 Here are three key traits that every wind driven rain louver should have.

 Drainable Blades